-Management of DSR in the Southeast Region is based upon a combination of GHRs, seasons, gear restrictions, and trip limits.
-Directed commercial harvest of DSR is restricted to hook-andline gear.
-Directed fishing quotas are set for the four outside water management areas (NSEO, CSEO, SSEO, and EYKT) based on the stock assessment.
-Directed fishery quotas for the two internal water management areas (NSEI and SSEI) are set at 25 mt annually.
-Regulations adopted in 1994 include trip limits (within any five-day period) of 6,000 pounds per vessel in all areas except for EYKT where the trip limit is 12,000 pounds and added a requirement that logbook pages must be submitted with fish tickets for each fishing trip.
-The DSR directed fishery season in SEO occurs only in the winter from January 5 until the day before the start of the commercial halibut IFQ season, or until the annual harvest limit is reached whichever occurs first.
-Total allowable catch (TAC) is set for DSR is set after decrementing estimated subsistence harvest and the remainder is allocated 84% to the commercial sector and 16% to the sport sector.
-The 2017 ABC for DSR was 227 mt, which resulted in a TAC of 220 mt with allocations of 185 mt to commercial fisheries and 35 mt to sport fisheries.
-The 2018 ABC is set at 250 mt, resulting in a TAC of 243 mt of which 204 mt is allocated to commercial fisheries and 39 mt is allocated to sport fisheries.
-Estimated subsistence harvest for 2017 and 2018 was 7 mt.
-A significant portion of the total commercial harvest is taken as bycatch during the halibut fishery; each year this is estimated and decremented from the commercial TAC prior to determining if a directed fishery is manageable.
+Management of DSR in the Southeast Region is based upon a combination of total allowable catch (TAC), guideline harvest range (GHR), seasons, gear restrictions, and trip and bycatch limits.
+Directed commercial harvest of DSR is restricted to hook-and-line gear.
+Directed fishing quotas are set for Southeast Outside management areas (NSEO, CSEO, SSEO, and EYKT) based on the stock assessment.
+Directed fishery quotas for the two internal water management areas (NSEI and

+SSEI) are set at 25 mt annually.
+Regulations adopted in 1994 included logbook requirements and 5-day trip limits of 6,000 pounds sold per vessel in all areas except EYKT where the trip limit was 12,000 pounds.
+New regulations adopted in 2018 further restricted trip limit rules by prohibiting additional fish to taken or allowed on board a vessel until the trip limit period expired.
+The EYKT trip limit amount was also reduced to 8,000 pounds.

+The directed DSR fishery season in SEO occurs only in the winter, prior before the start of the commercial halibut IFQ season.
+The SEO TAC for DSR is set after decrementing estimated subsistence harvest, the remainder is allocated 84% to the commercial sector and 16% to the sport sector.
+The 2018 ABC for DSR was 235 mt, which resulted in a TAC of 228 mt with allocations of 192 mt to commercial fisheries and 36 mt to sport fisheries.
+The 2019 ABC is set at 261 mt, resulting in a TAC of 254 mt of which 213 mt is allocated to commercial fisheries and 41 mt to sport fisheries.
+Estimated subsistence harvest for 2018 and 2019 was 7 mt.
+A significant portion of the total commercial harvest is taken as bycatch during the halibut fishery; each year DSR bycatch is estimated and decremented from the commercial TAC prior to the determining whether an area has enough quota remaining to prosecute a directed fishery.